 I’ve also used a Baby Bjorn (a kind of front or back rucksack that you use to carry your baby) a couple of times so I can have my hands free, but I don’t always feel comfortable in it at the moment.

 You are supposed to have newborns facing you, and Naly is still quite small, she almost disappears into it.
 Her neck is not strong enough to stay upright all the time, so her head flops onto my chest and I worry about her nose pressing too much against me... can she breathe properly in there?

 Eating for two

-, I never felt the urge to ‘eat for two’, but now I have to produce breast milk for Naly, I've noticed my appetite has increased enormously, I'm always hungry.
+When I was pregnant, I never felt the urge to ‘eat for two’, but now I have to produce breast milk for Naly, I've noticed my appetite has increased enormously, I'm always hungry.
 Ravenous, infact.

 I highly recommend eating lots of small to medium meals, frequently throughout the day, it helps to keep your energy level up and your milk supply regular.

 I had a couple of days not eating enough food, purely because I chose to nap when I got the chance rather than to eat and I noticed my milk flow was a lot less.
 Naly was not happy!
 And I ended up feeling even more stressed and frazzaled than if I'd just stayed awake.